-Because it’s a hybrid mattress, the DreamCloud meets a number of our standards for what a excellent bed must have.
-With eight unique layers of comfort and support, the DreamCloud utilizes all the right materials in its construction.
+Because it’s a hybrid mattress, the DreamCloud meets a number of our criteria for what a excellent bed should have.
+With eight exceptional layers of support and comfort, the DreamCloud uses all of the proper materials in its construction.
 DreamCloud vs Nest Alexander Hybrid

-From the tufted cashmere cover that provides great airflow, to the gel memory foam in the uppermost comfort layer, the DreamCloud was made to deliver a cooler night’s sleep.
-Resting below are a mixture of polyurethane foam and latex layers, meaning this bed contains better quality relaxation materials than most other hybrid beds.
+From the tufted cashmere cover that gives good airflow, to the gel memory foam at the uppermost comfort layer, the DreamCloud was made to deliver a cooler night’s sleep.
+Resting below are a mix of memory foam and latex layers, meaning this mattress includes better quality comfort materials than most other hybrid beds.

 Even though it uses multiple memory foam layers, there’s no hug or significant contouring to the mattress.
-If you are looking to sink into a mattress, then move on from the DreamCloud.
+If you’re searching to sink into a mattress, then move on from the DreamCloud.

-A pocketed coil support center keeps you aligned all night long, especially so for all you back sleepers out there.
+A pocketed coil support core keeps you aligned all night long, especially so for all you back sleepers on the market.

-To find out more about everything the DreamCloud has to offer, including our ratings and recommendations, pricing information, and construction information, keep reading.
+To find out more about what the DreamCloud offers, including our evaluations and recommendations, pricing info, and construction details, keep reading.

 DreamCloud vs Nest Alexander Hybrid

-Do not wish to read the full review?
-Watch this video review instead.
+Do not want to read the complete review?
+See this video review instead.
 DreamCloud vs Nest Alexander Hybrid

 Construction DreamCloud vs Nest Alexander Hybrid

-The DreamCloud has an astoundingly tall profile for a mattress at a whopping 15 inches.
-The eight-layer structure is broken down to foam and wrapped coil components, which operate in tandem to provide the sleeper with a strong innerspring lift and plenty of comfortable pressure relief.
+The DreamCloud features an astoundingly tall profile for a mattress at a humongous 15 inches.
+The eight-layer structure is broken down into foam and wrapped coil components, which operate in tandem to supply the sleeper with a strong innerspring lift and plenty of comfy pressure relief.

-Given all the distinct materials at play here, I am stoked to get into these layers to understand how well they interact together.
+Given all of the different materials at play here, I am stoked to dive into these layers to see how well they interact together.
 DreamCloud vs Nest Alexander Hybrid

-Cover – The cover is composed of a cashmere and polyester mix for a luxuriously soft texture up top.
-It’s also built with memory foam, which supplies the sleeper with immediate relaxation.
+Cover – The cover is composed of a cashmere and polyester mix for a luxuriously soft feel up top.
+Additionally, it is quilted with memory foam, which supplies the sleeper with immediate pressure relief.

-Foam Layers – Below the cover, you’ll discover three thin layers of polyurethane.
-While these sections are soft to the touch and supply some pleasing sinkage, they also respond quickly to pressure, so that you won’t feel trapped in the bed.
-The center of the three layers is especially important for the temperature regulation of the DreamCloud as it’s comprised of perforated latex foam.
-Latex in general is great at dissipating heat, so the addition of those small ventilations encourages more cooling.
+Foam Layers – Below the cover, you’ll find three thin layers of foam.
+While these segments are soft to the touch and supply some satisfying sinkage, they also respond quickly to pressure, so that you won’t feel trapped in the bed.
+The center of the three layers is particularly important for the temperature regulation of the DreamCloud as it is made up of perforated latex foam.
+Latex generally is good at releasing heat, so the addition of these small ventilations encourages even more cooling.

-Pocketed Coils – The base layer of foam transitions to the firmer support segment of this mattress, which is made up of a pocketed coil system.
-These individually wrapped springs provide the mattress excellent bounce and help to disperse motion throughout the mattress.
-The coils also assist in moderating temperatures as the spaces between them permit steady air flow.
+Pocketed Coils – The base layer of polyurethane transitions into the firmer support segment of this mattress, which is made up of a pocketed coil system.
+These individually wrapped springs give the bed excellent rebound and assist to disperse motion throughout the structure.
+The coils also assist in regulating temperatures as the spaces between them permit steady air flow.

-Foundation Layer – A thin layer of high-density polyfoam is found at the base of the mattress, with the major use of cradling the pocketed coils and providing a sound foundation for the whole mattress.
+Foundation Layer – A thin layer of high-density polyfoam lies in the bottom of the mattress, with the major use of cradling the pocketed coils and offering a sound foundation for the entire mattress.

-After taking a look at the construction of the DreamCloud, let’s chat about the firmness and texture.
-I started off by putting mild hand pressure into the bed and instantly felt the soft foam of the quilted cover and first layers.
-My hands sunk into the material and I could sense some instantaneous pressure relief.
-Pushing in farther, I began to interact with all the pocketed coils beneath and experienced a pleasant lift from the springs.
+After taking a peek at the construction of the DreamCloud, let’s chat about the firmness and feel.
+I started off by applying light hand pressure to the mattress and immediately felt the soft foam of the quilted cover and top layers.
+My hand flowed into the material and I could feel some instantaneous pressure relief.
+Pushing in farther, I started to interact with all the pocketed coils below and experienced a pleasant lift from the springs.

-Now I want to let you know that individuals of different body shapes and types will feel firmness differently.
-Rather than giving just my view on the general firmness level of the mattress, I enlisted three other people to present their view as well.
-This will provide you with a better feeling of the firmness range you can see from the mattress.
+Now I want to note that people of different body types and shapes will sense firmness differently.
+As opposed to giving just my opinion on the overall firmness level of the DreamCloud, I invited three other individuals to give their view as well.
+This will give you a better sense of the firmness range you can see from the bed.

-As you can see in the chart above, the testers were pretty much in agreement about the stability of the DreamCloud, giving it an average rating of 7.75.
-Compare this to the market norm of 6.5 for moderate firmness and it’s apparent that this mattress is really firm.
+As you can see in the chart above, the testers were pretty much in agreement about the stability of this DreamCloud, giving it an average score of 7.75.
+Compared to the industry norm of 6.5 for moderate firmness and it is apparent that this bed is really firm.

-I personally gave the bed a 7.5 and concur with the other testers that it’s definitely a solid mattress.
-At the same time you’ll feel some small sinking from the plush foam top layers, the individually wrapped coils at the center will lift you from this mattress and make you feel as though you’re sleeping on top of the mattress.
+I personally gave the bed a 7.5 and agree with the rest of the testers that it’s definitely a solid mattress.
+While you’ll feel some slight sinking from the plush foam top layers, the individually wrapped coils in the core will lift you from this bed and make you feel like you’re sleeping on top of the mattress.

-As opposed to simply explaining the feel of this mattress for you, I chose to provide a visual representation of where somebody may feel pressure points form while lying on it.
-To do so, I put a pressure map on top of the bed and lied on my backside, and stomach.
-You can see the outcomes on the image below where pressure is represented from blue (low pressure) to red (high pressure).
+Rather than simply explaining the feel of this mattress to you, I wanted to give a visual representation of where somebody may feel pressure points shape while lying on the mattress.
+To do so, I placed a pressure map on top of the bed and lied on my back, side, and tummy.
+You can see the outcomes on the picture below where pressure is denoted from blue (low pressure) to red (high pressure).

-Back – Once on my backside, my weight was evenly distributed throughout the mattress, therefore I didn’t feel like I was sinking into the mattress in any way.
-The quilted cover gave quality relief in my lumbar area and also the pocketed coils helped lift me from the bed and keep my spine in alignment.
+Back – When on my back, my weight was equally distributed across the mattress, therefore I did not feel as though I was sinking into the bed at all.
+The quilted cover provided quality relief at my lumbar region and the pocketed coils helped to lift me out of the mattress and keep my spine in alignment.

-Side – As you can see in the graph above, after I rolled onto my side, I started to feel pressure forming at my shoulders and hips.
-However, I felt supported and the top foam layers relieved what discomfort I felt in this position.
+Side – As you can see in the graph above, after I rolled onto my side, I started to feel pressure forming in my shoulders and hips.
+However, I felt supported while the top foam layers alleviated what discomfort I felt in this position.

-Stomach – Shifting over to my belly, I believed the DreamCloud did a great job of lifting my hips upward and out of the mattress, which can be crucial for stomach sleepers.
-I should mention that I managed to transition across these positions with comparative ease.
+Stomach – Shifting over to my belly, I thought the DreamCloud did a great job of lifting my hips up and from the mattress, which is key for stomach sleepers.
+I should mention that I was able to transition across these positions with relative ease.

-If you plan on sharing your mattress with a spouse, you will want to know what it will feel like if the other individual crawls out of bed in the break of dawn or tosses around at nighttime.
-This next test is meant to demonstrate the high level of motion that is detectable from one side of the mattress to the other.
+If you intend on sharing your bed with a partner, you will want to find out what it will feel like if another individual crawls out of bed in the morning or tosses around at night.
+This next test is intended to demonstrate the intensity of movement that is detectable from 1 side of the mattress to the other.
 DreamCloud vs Nest Alexander Hybrid

-To illustrate this motion transfer, I dropped a 10 lb steel ball from heights of 4 inches, 8 inches and 12 inches and quantified the disturbance it generated: the larger the lines, the larger the disturbance.
+To illustrate this motion transfer, I dropped a 10 lb steel ball from heights of 4 inches, 8 inches and 12 inches and then measured the disturbance it caused: the bigger the lines, the larger the disturbance.

-The DreamCloud shows a little bit of disturbance for the four inch drop, which simulates someone rolling around and adjusting their position on the opposite side of the mattress.
-While the 8 and 12 inch drops show slightly bigger spikes, I’d still consider the mattress to be pretty good at isolating motion, thanks to the individually wrapped coils.
-This means you’re not likely to be too disturbed by your bed partner’s midnight shimmies, making this a great solution for couples.
+The DreamCloud shows a small amount of disturbance for the four inch drop, which simulates somebody rolling around and adjusting their position on the other side of the bed.
+While the 8 and 12 inch drops show slightly bigger spikes, I would still regard the mattress to be quite good at isolating motion, thanks to the individually wrapped coils.
+This indicates that you’re unlikely to be overly disturbed by your mattress partner’s midnight shimmies, making this an awesome option for couples.

-While purchasing a new mattress, the majority of men and women want to know whether they will feel like they’re sinking”into” the bed or laying “on top” of it.
-To picture this sinkage, I placed four balls of varying sizes and densities (a 6 pound medicine ball, a 10 lb steel ball, a 50 lb medicine ball, and a 100 lb medicine ball) on the mattress and measured how much they compressed the surface.
+While purchasing a new bed, the majority of people want to know whether they’ll feel like they’re sinking”into” the mattress or laying “on top” of it.
+To picture this sinkage, I put 4 balls of different sizes and densities (a 6 lb medicine ball, a 10 lb steel ball, a 50 pound medicine ball, along with a 100 pound medicine ball) on the mattress and quantified how much they compressed the surface.

-The variations in size, weight and density are meant to mimic distinct body parts and different sized sleepers.
+The variations in size, weight and density are supposed to mimic different body parts and different sized sleepers.
 DreamCloud vs Nest Alexander Hybrid

 – 6 lb medicine ball: 1.5 inches of sinkage.